-He ginned.
+He grinned.
 “Yeah, whatever Jessica.”

 Next thing he knew, my foot was in contact with his ribs from my roundhouse kick.
 He went flying into the wall again as I started yelling at him.
 “Jess!
 My name is Jess you over-sized throw pillow!”
 I huffed and crossed my arms.

-Walking over to the only civilized people in the room other than myself, I sighed with a frustrated tone.
+Walking over to the only civilized people in the room other than myself, I sighed in a frustrated tone.
 Zora looked over to Wade, who was trying to stand again, and then back to me.
 “It’s good to know you can handle yourself.
 That will make things easier.”

-Edwin was trying, and failing, not to laugh.
+Edwin was trying and failing, not to laugh.
 After a minute he nodded, now calmed down, and glanced over at the cracked wall.
 “Remind me not to get on your bad side...”